SuperArbor/batchcap/README.md

 *-o / --overwrite* (store true): Whether or not overwrite the existing files.
 This option needs no parameters.
 To opt out overwriting, just ommit this argument.

+*-f / --format* (type: str, default: "png"): Output format.
+Should be one of the image file extensions, i.e. png, bmp, jpg and so forth.

+*-c / --fontcolor* (type: str, default: "yellow"): Font color of the timestamp.
+For example, "red" or "0#00000000".

+*-r / --padratio* (type: float, default: 0.01): Ratio of padding against long edge of each image.

+*-n / --fontratio* (type: float, default: 0.08): Ratio of padding against short edge of each image.

 ### Run the tool

 You can choose to run the tool with command or with script.
 Usually when there is only one video to be captured, running with command is more handy, otherwise running with a script is more convenient.